CrystalCover/TownOfSalem-DawnOfSalem/README.md

 - **BlackmailerSelfHearingFixer**: Blackmailers will no longer "hear" their own whispers as if they were coming from someone else.
 - **DeathAnnouncementsInChatBox**: When deaths are being announced, the messages appearing in the chat log will also appear in the chat box. (e.g. "He was killed by a member of the Mafia.")
 - **FixedLobbyRoleList**: The role list in non-custom lobbies will always show the full role list, regardless of the number of players in the lobby.
+- **FriendStatusNotifier**: When a friend goes online or offline, a toaster notification, if enabled, will appear on the home screen.
 - **FullMoonNoticeHider**: In games where there is no possibility of a Werewolf or a Juggernaut (e.g. Classic mode), the full moon notice will not appear.
 - **InRoleListFixer**: The in-game role list is adjusted alphabetically and better organized.
 For example, Juggernaut will appear under Neutral Killing, Mafia Killing will appear under Random Mafia.
 These don't affect role selection in custom lobbies.
 - **InvestigatorResultsAdjuster**: Investigators will only receive possible roles in their results now. (e.g. "Your target could be Medium or Retributionist." in Classic mode)